 - Their approaches with the content: their content quality, technical optimizations, keywords usage, etc. Your goal is to create a better (or different content) than these.
 We will discuss this again further below.

 - Their backlinks profile.
 The idea is that the sites that gave backlinks to these competitors might also be willing to give yours.

 - Their content promotion.
-See how they are using social media, are they investing on paid ads?
-If it’s a fairly old content, tracking the data can be difficult, but always possible.
+See how they are using social media, are they investing in paid ads?
+If it’s fairly old content, tracking the data can be difficult, but always possible.

 The better you understand your ‘enemy’, the better you can develop your strategy.
 The main principle?
 If there’s something you can improve upon, do so.
-If some aspects are already really good if not perfect, emulate.
+If some aspects are already really good if not perfect, emulate them.

 4. Develop Your Content Strategy

 Develop a content strategy based on your keyword research and competitive analysis.

 As mentioned, the idea is to develop better content compared to the top-ranking competitors, especially the top-3 pages of your target keywords.
 There are two different approaches in doing this:

 - Create a content significantly better in all the different aspects: longer and more in-depth, newer information, better images and videos, better structure, more engaging tone, and so on.